sdss/sdssdb/docs/sphinx/intro.rst

 * **operationsdb**: a global name for the APO (``apodb``) and LCO (``lcodb``) operations database.
     * *platedb*: schema for plate observations and metadata.
     * *mangadb*: schema for MaNGA observations and metadata.
+    * *apogeeqldb*: schema for APOGEE observations and quick reductions.
 * **mangadb**: the SDSS-IV MaNGA database.
     * *datadb*: schema for MaNGA DRP data products.
     * *dapdb*: schema for MaNGA DAP data products.